Nutritional Boost

 The 7 Major Elements of Nutrition

 There are 7 main classes of nutrients that are used by your body and required to perform vital tasks such as breathing, digestion, physical activity, circulation and more.
-Keep reading to find out what they are, and what they do to help our bodies function properly everyday!
+Keep reading to find out what they are, and what they do to help our bodies function properly every day!

 Carbohydrates

 These are sugars that provide energy!
-(1 gram has 4 calories) like white/brown sugar, honey, white grain products and can be more complex such as a whole grain food product which will help sustain your blood sugar levels longer.
+(1 gram has 4 calories) like white/brown sugar, honey and white grain products and can be more complex such as a whole grain food product which will help sustain your blood sugar levels longer.
 Carbohydrates are the main source of energy for both your brain and muscles.

 Fiber